pedromonteiro01/text-similarity/README.md

 g++ -std=c++11 findlang.cpp -o findlang
 ```

 Finally, just run the executable passing the langs folder (wich contain several texts in distinct languages), the target text(text to be analyzed), k (sequence size), alpha and the fails threshold..
-In this case was used a text in portugues (national anthem), a k=3, alpha=1 and threshold=3
+In this case was used a text in portuguese (national anthem), a k=3, alpha=1 and threshold=3
 ```
 ./findlang ../langs/ ../examples/hino.txt 3 1 3
 ```